virendrakabra14/CS695_A4_Sharing/README.md

 Please name this virtual machine as `vm1_debian12`.
 This is hard-coded within our VM management script.
 Subsequent clones will be auto-named as `vm<i>_debian12`.

+During OS installation, we choose the (non-graphical) `Install` option from menu and opt only for `ssh` and basic utilities to be installed.

 ## Workloads

 **NOTE**: follow these BEFORE any cloning (i.e., before running any VM experiments), so that this is already done in clones.